 The Dutch deep-sea port is the starting point and destination of more than 250 intermodal rail connections per week.
 The port also plays an essential role for the ÖBB Rail Cargo Group.
 RCG currently runs four to five round trips a week between the Linz / Vienna and Wolfurt terminals to Rotterdam.
 Via the TransFER connections Vienna/Linz-Rotterdam, Wolfurt-Rotterdam and Budapest-Rotterdam, RCG transported a total of 24,800 tonnes from and to the port of Rotterdam in 2018.

-From Wolfurt, Mainly energy drinks and fittings are transported from Wolfurt to the Netherlands by rail, and steel coils and consumer goods are transported on the environmentally friendly railways from Linz.
+From Wolfurt, Mainly drinks and fittings are transported from Wolfurt to the Netherlands by rail, and steel coils and consumer goods are transported on the environmentally friendly railways from Linz.

 Sustainability at sea and on the rails